GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

 ## For this workshop we will be using population data, median household income data and map data.
 The tool we will be using to collect all data is SimplyAnalytics.

+The workshop will walk you through two steps of work:
+1. Filter and download the file needed from SimpleAnalytics;
+2. Visualize it in Tableau.

+Due to the big number of registrants, we may not have enough seats in SimpleAnalytics.
+We apologize ahead of time if you can only view the demo.
+You are welcome to come back try it yourself after the workshop.

 ## 1. Fetch Data from SimplyAnalytics
 1).
 Log into SimplyAnalytics as a guest from the library website: http://libguides.gatech.edu/az.php?a=